Coney Island Boardwalk Reconstruction at Brighton Beach

 What to expect at Brighton Beach

-Over the years, along with input from Community Board 13 and the Public Design Commission, we've considered using the traditional tropical hardwood, but replacing this portion of the boardwalk (Coney Island Avenue to Brighton 15th Street) using hardwoods could destroy some 6,000 acres of tropical rainforest, while 45,200 acres would be destroyed to reconstruct the entire boardwalk.
+Over the past years, along with input from Community Board 13 and the Public Design Commission, we've considered using the traditional tropical hardwood, but replacing this portion of the boardwalk (Coney Island Avenue to Brighton 15th Street) using hardwoods could destroy some 6,000 acres of tropical rainforest, while 45,200 acres would be destroyed to reconstruct the entire boardwalk.